FPtje/gmosh/README.txt

 		Note: You might have to change the path of cxfreeze in the batch file.
 Currently it's C:\Python33\Scripts\cxfreeze.

 FAQ:
+	Compiling any: Errors about "No module named 'addoninfo'" You're trying to compile the pre-built version.
+Please download the source.

-	Any: error about "construct" missing when running executable The modules six and/or construct were not installed properly at the time of compiling
+	Compiling any: error about "construct" missing when running executable The modules six and/or construct were not installed properly at the time of compiling

-	Windows: Error about zip or something when running compiled executable This happened to me when I tried to compile with Python 3.4 and cx_freeze for 3.4.
+	Compiling Windows: Error about zip or something when running compiled executable This happened to me when I tried to compile with Python 3.4 and cx_freeze for 3.4.
 Roll back to Python 3.3 and cx_freeze for 3.4

-	Windows: Error during compiling: C:\Python33\Scripts\cxfreeze not found Open the batch file and change the path of cxfreeze to the real path.
+	Compiling Windows: Error during compiling: C:\Python33\Scripts\cxfreeze not found Open the batch file and change the path of cxfreeze to the real path.
 For some strange reason cxfreeze wasn't added to $PATH for me.

-	Linux: All sorts of exceptions when running the compiled program You might have compiled with cx_freeze for Python 2.7, which is the default cx_freeze in some package repositories.
+	Compiling Linux: All sorts of exceptions when running the compiled program You might have compiled with cx_freeze for Python 2.7, which is the default cx_freeze in some package repositories.